 Just as there are a variety of workplace leadership styles from collaborative to directive, there is a range of auditing styles practiced by different auditors.
 Are you a “Gotcha” auditor, an “Overnight Expert” auditor, or a “Human Touch” auditor?
 If you’ve ever wondered how to improve your audit outcomes by building relationships of trust with auditees, you’ll want to figure out your audit style.

 You might recognize the “Gotcha” auditor — the corporate cop writing speeding tickets when folks are driving one mile an hour over the posted speed limit.
 This auditor comes at the area seeking to find errors and flaws, and they make it a big deal when someone doesn’t dot their “I’s” and cross their “T’s.”
 The “Gotcha” auditor may be quick to point out what others are doing wrong, but they’re not as adept at understanding the business context of what they are measuring.
 This style of auditing is more likely to result in a situation fraught with distrust, and an audit result that is perceived as nitpicky and non-value added.

-There’s also the “Overnight Expert” auditor who does a quick web search on a complex topic, and tries to use their theoretical understanding to judge the process they’re evaluating.
-This auditor lacks any concept of practical application—and probably won’t ask the auditee any questions to deepen their understanding of the process.
+The “Overnight Expert” auditor is someone who does a quick web search on a complex topic and tries to use their theoretical understanding to judge the process they’re evaluating.
+This auditor lacks any concept of practical application — and probably won’t ask the auditee any questions to deepen their understanding of the process.
 Although it is good practice to prepare for an audit, approaching an audit as a self-professed theoretical expert can create frustration and skepticism in the auditee who actually has practical experience with the process.